egap/learningdays-resources/Slides/README.md

 make all
 ```

-To force rebuild them in case the make system thinks they do not need to be rebuilt type `make -f all`
+To force rebuild them in case the make system thinks they do not need to be rebuilt type `make --always-make all`

 Or if you want to force rebuild them, and do not want to use the Makefile system you can try using the following bash shell script: